-No. Co nditions c) Construction shall not commence until the Requiring Authority has received the CMO written certification of the LEMP Ad Pla vice note: The LEMP may be part of a combined document including the Playing Fields Management an.
-DC.3 3 Wo mi The and e purpose of the LEMP is to outline the methods and measures to be implemented prior to the orks, during the construction phase, and for a defined period thereafter to avoid, remedy, and tigate adverse effects of the construction and the Project on landscape amenity, use and function.
-The ELEMP shall document the permanent mitigation measures, as well as the necessary monitoring domain measures during construction and the unsition to the Operational phase of the Project.
+No. Conditions c) Construction shall not commence until the Requiring Authority has received the CMO written certification of the LEMP Ad Pla vice note: The LEMP may be part of a combined document including the Playing Fields Management m.
+3 Works, during the construction phase, and for a define mitigate adverse effects of the construction and the Pr The LEMP shall document the permanent mitigation m e purpose of the LEMP is to outline the methods and measures to be implemented prior to the orks, during the construction phase, and for a defined period thereafter to avoid, remedy, and tigate adverse effects of the construction and the Project on landscape amenity, use and function. a LEMP shall document the permanent mitigation measures, as well as the necessary monitoring d management required to successfully implement those measures during construction and the nsition to the Operational phase of the Project.
 The e LEMP shall, as a minimum, address the following: a) Final landscape strategy b) Confirmation of an appropriate buffer between the earthworks and waterways including confirmation of waterway location by longitudinal and cross-section survey.
 In the case of the Papawai Stream the buffer shall be no less than 10m on the stream's west bank (hillside).
-In the case of the Waitangi Stream Tributary, to the west of the project site, no buffer shall be less than 5m. c) How the final reservoir backfill design will support a smooth integration with adjacent topography and optimise effective revegetation conditions d) Details of replaced pathways through the site, which shall be designed with reference to the WCC "Short Walk Standard" e) Consideration of CPTED principles in relation to the pipe tunnel access door f) Identification of vegetation to be retained, including retention of as many as practicable significant trees and areas of regenerating indigenous vegetation g) Protection measures for vegetation to be retained and vegetation clearance methodology as outlined in condition DC.34, including specifying a requirement that the removal of large trees shall be undertaken by an arborist to minimise damage to adjacent vegetation. h) Under conditions DC.33 f) and (g) above, particular attention shall be given to minimisation of the loss of trees in the Seral Forest B and to the protection of trees in the Seral Forest B that do not need to be removed.
+In the case of the Waitangi Stream Tributary, to the west of the project site, no buffer shall be less than 5m. c) How the final reservoir backfill design will support a smooth integration with adjacent topography and optimise effective revegetation conditions d) Details of replaced pathways through the site, which shall be designed with reference to the WCC "Short Walk Standard" e) Consideration of CPTED principles in relation to the pipe tunnel access door Identification of vegetation to be retained, including retention of as many as practicable significant trees and areas of regenerating indigenous vegetation g) Protection measures for vegetation to be retained and vegetation clearance methodology as outlined in condition DC.34, including specifying a requirement that the removal of large trees shall be undertaken by an arborist to minimise damage to adjacent vegetation. h) Under conditions DC.33 f) and (g) above, particular attention shall be given to minimisation of the loss of trees in the Seral Forest B and to the protection of trees in the Seral Forest B that do not need to be removed.
 Where any vegetation is required to be removed from Seral Forest B, the Requiring Authority shall provide the CMO with a written explanation for why the removal is needed. i) A methodology for the monitoring of the nest boxes required by condition DC.
-34 during construction, to be prepared by a suitably qualified and experienced ornithologist j) A methodology for surveying lizard presence prior to vegetation clearance, and minimising effects on lizard populations as required by condition DC.35. k) Details of proposed mass planting and specimen tree planting including plant species, plant/grass mixes, spacing/densities, sizes (at the time of planting) and layout and planting methods.
-The intention is to achieve a dense canopy of complementary plant communities which will achieve a variation in plant height. l) Planting programme - the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within the first planting season following
+34 during construction, to be prepared by a suitably qualified and experienced ornithologist j) A methodology for surveying lizard presence prior to vegetation clearance, and mini on lizard populations as required by condition DC.35.
+A methodology for surveying lizard presence prior to vegetation clearance, and minimising effects on lizard populations as required by condition DC.35. k) Details of proposed mass planting and specimen tree planting including plant species, plant/grass mixes, spacing/densities, sizes (at the time of planting) and layout and planting methods.
+The intention is to achieve a dense canopy of complementary plant communities which will achieve a variation in plant height.
+I) Planting programme - the staging of planting in relation to the construction programme which shall, as far as practicable, include provision for planting within the first planting season following